 Some actuaries combine external expenses with incurred losses and base their analysis on the total of losses and expenses.
 Other actuaries calculate separate provisions for indemnity and external expenses.
-Both approaches are acceptable, however the Appointed Actuary should clearly indicate the approach followed.
+Both approaches are acceptable; however, the Appointed Actuary should clearly indicate the approach followed.

 A variety of methods are used for internal loss expense provisions.
-Any method in accordance with accepted actuarial practice is acceptable; however, the method(s) should be described and changes in methods from prior AARs and their impact should be clearly indicated and, if material, included in the Executive Summary.
+Any method in accordance with accepted actuarial practice is acceptable.
+The AAR should describe the method(s) as well as any changes in methods from prior AARs.
+The impact of such changes should be clearly indicated and, if material, included in the Executive Summary.